Who Is Bruce Springsteen?

 Springsteen's liberal politics became more pronounced as he became a strong backer of 2008 Democratic presidential candidate Barack Obama.
 When Obama won the election, "The Rising" was the first song played at the victory party, and Springsteen went on to open the show at Obama's inaugural celebration.

 Honoring Springsteen at the Kennedy Center in 2009, Obama said, "I may be the President, but he is 'The Boss.'"
 Springsteen campaigned for President Obama's reelection in 2012, and Obama later named the music icon a recipient of the Presidential Medal of Freedom in 2016.
+Springsteen was also tapped as one of the performers during a prime-time virtual celebration for Joe Biden's presidential inauguration in 2021.

 After the whirlwind of commercial success that followed Born in the U.S.A., Springsteen met and married actress Julianne Phillips in 1985.
 The marriage quickly began to fall apart, however, and Springsteen began an affair with E Street Band backup singer Patti Scialfa, who shared his working-class New Jersey background.
 Phillips filed for divorce in 1989.
 Springsteen moved in with Scialfa and they had two children together before officially marrying in 1991.
 Their third and last child was born in 1994.